If You're Feeling 'Burnt Out' From Love, Psychologist Says Make These 5 Changes

 It's great to consider how the date went and what you might like to do differently next time.
 When you spend the whole day ruminating about what you should have said on that date, it's a good sign you're heading toward burnout.

 Instead, be authentic.
 You won't have to think as much.
 Consider the people with whom you can be real.
-You can probably be real with your family, friends or at work.
+You can probably be real with your family, friends, or at work.

 Spend a little energy thinking about what you can do to boost your enjoyment with these people.
 Then bring that positive energy to each date and be yourself — your best self.

 Of course, you should put energy into any enterprise if it's going to be successful.
-That said, pouring over each dating website, your profile, where the best meet-ups are and what you need to do to be better at dating is probably a bit over-the-top.
-When you're staying up way too late to get in more time online just to tweak or search a little more, you're heading toward burnout.
+That said, pouring over each dating website, your profile, where the best meet-ups are, and what you need to do to be better at dating is probably a bit over the top.

 Instead, give it time.
 When you choose an online dating site or a social scene, stick with it for a while.
 The same goes for your online dating profile.
 Give things a month or two and then decide if the profile or site is a keeper or if it's time to change things up and move on.
-Remember that patience is a virtue.

-4. You set unrealistic goals for new dates.
+4. Set realistic goals for new dates

 You can't possibly know if the next date is going to be the one to father your child or build your dream house with you.
 Step back and consider whether your expectations are realistic or a sign that you're getting desperate.